 One of the most notable brands included on this list is Audio-Technica, a Japanese company that has been involved in the audio industry for over 50 years.
 While most of their headphones are designed for balanced sound signatures, their ATH-WS1100iS instead focus on providing solid bass performance.

-With an MSRP of $229, this model is on the top-end of the spectrum offering a premium build quality and excellent audio performance with a focus on vibrant bass.
+With an MSRP of $229, this model is on the top-end of the spectrum offering a premium build quality and excellent audio performance with a focus on vibrant bass and won our ‘Editor's Choice' as the best bass headphones from our experience.

 Audio-Technica's headphones are built with high-end materials like dual-layer earpads and aluminum housings to reduce unintended vibrations which increase the clarity of the audio signal.